Differentially private inference via noisy optimization: Background

 \subsection{Gaussian differential privacy}

-In what follows, we call a \textit{random function} any function $ h:\R^{n\times m}\to\R^p$ which maps each $x_{1:n}\in\R^{n\times m}$ to a Borel-measurable random variable $h(x_{1:n})$.
-A statistic is typically a deterministic function of some observed data set $x_{1:n}$, e.g., the sample mean $\bar{x}$, whereas $h(x)$ would be a randomized estimate, i.e., the output of a randomized algorithm obtained by perturbing the deterministic output $\bar{x}$.
+A \textit{random function} $ h:\R^{n\times m}\to\R^p$ maps each $x_{1:n}\in\R^{n\times m}$ to a Borel-measurable random variable $h(x_{1:n})$.
+A statistic is a deterministic function of an observed data set $x_{1:n}$, e.g., the sample mean $\bar{x}$, whereas $h(x)$ is a randomized estimate, i.e., the output of a randomized algorithm obtained by perturbing the deterministic output $\bar{x}$.